Yeesh, even the ‘mons people tend to forget about are downright adorable.

 As-is, though, Teddiursa is kind of a basic monster, and one that the series isn’t honestly better or worse for having.
 Personally, I think they’re super-charming and a great use of motif – I’ve got a stuffed Teddiursa looking at me from across the room right now, after all.
 Still, while I personally would keep them in Reserve, the core series hasn’t had them available in the wild in seven years as of writing, which points to Retirement for these guys.

 But if you bring them back, make them nocturnal, gul dernit.

-Any and all appreciation for Teddiursa and Ursaring is welcome in the comments!
+Any and all appreciation for Teddiursa, Ursaring, and Ursaluna is welcome in the comments!